Kumayl ibn Ziyad: Martyrdom

 After hearing the news about the torture of his family members and friends, Kumayl decided the only thing to do was to turn himself in to save them from persecution.
 He got his walking stick, ready to turn himself in.
 People around him asked: "Kumayl, these people want you.
 Why don't you just hide."
 Kumayl replied, "No, no more.
 A man who insults my master (referring to Imam Ali) is not a man I hide from.
 Who dare the insult.
 He (referring to Hajjaj) says where are the lovers of Abu Turab (Imam Ali).
 I am a lover of Abu Turab."
 Nonetheless, Hajjaj's forces brought Kumayl to him at his palace.
 In the meantime, Kumayl began remembering his past.
 He remembered the days when he was a soldier in the army of Imam Ali.
-He remembered the time when he led a small group of 400 soldiers to combat a raid by Mu'awiyah's army.
+He remembered the time when he led a small group of 400 soldiers to combat a raid by Mu'awiya's army.
 He remembered disobeying Imam Ali (when leaving Hīt) and receiving a letter from Imam Ali.
 He remembered Imam Ali's words: "Kumayl, order your family to do good.
 Order them to help people at night."
 When presented to Hajjaj, Kumayl saw a headsman carrying a sword with guards (who surrounded Hajjaj).
 Kumayl knew that death was certain.
 But, before his death Hajjaj and Kumayl engaged in the following dialog.